What is the Bible About? Biblical Theology in Revelation

 12 “Behold, I am coming soon, bringing my recompense with me, to repay each one for what he has done.
 13 I am the Alpha and the Omega, the first and the last, the beginning and the end.”
 “14 Blessed are those who wash their robes, so that they may have the right to the tree of life and that they may enter the city by the gates.”

-• Jesus has promised to return this is our ultimate hope.
+Jesus has promised to return, and this is our ultimate hope.

-• He will not only bring down a new earth from heaven, but He will repay all that is due (that is just) to each person, To those who are in Christ, mercy has been given.
+He will bring down a new earth from heaven and repay all that is due (that is just) to each person.
+To those in Christ, mercy has been given.
 For those who have rejected Christ, justice is in the form of eternal death, separation from God, and eternal punishment in hell.

-• Those who are His will make themselves ready by living a life set apart for Him in holiness.
+Those who are His will prepare themselves by living a life set apart for Him in holiness.

-• Hebrews 12:14 speaks about “a holiness that is required to see the Lord”.
-This holiness is what God enables, motivates, and preserves in us so that we might be set apart holy unto Him.
+Hebrews 12:14 speaks about “a holiness that is required to see the Lord.”
+God enables, motivates, and preserves this holiness in us so that we might be set apart holy unto Him.

-• In conclusion, let’s tie together Genesis and Revelation.
+In conclusion, let’s connect Genesis and Revelation.
 The universe, including Adam and Eve, was created to reflect God perfectly.

 Sign up below to get your FREE Bible Study Jump-Start